How Pharmacy HQ collects, uses, and protects your information.

 We will never sell your data to third parties, use it to serve you advertisements, or share it with anyone who is not listed in Section 4 of this policy.

-Pharmacy HQ provides four AI-powered surfaces, all backed by Anthropic's Claude API:
+Pharmacy HQ provides four AI-powered surfaces, all backed by Anthropic's Claude model:

-When you ask a question in a chat surface, the text of your question and the contextual data the assistant needs to answer (which may include patient names, prescription details, or operational records) is transmitted to Anthropic's API.
-For Pre-Check, the photograph of the Webster pack is sent.
+For Help / Policy / Workflow chats, the text of your question and the contextual data the assistant needs to answer (which may include patient names, prescription details, or operational records) is transmitted to Anthropic's API in the United States.
+For PreCheck, the data residency and identifier-stripping controls described in §4b apply.

 Under Anthropic's commercial terms in effect at the date of this policy, requests and responses are not used for model training and are not retained beyond the time required to deliver the response (subject to Anthropic's standard logging for abuse prevention).